THE STRUCTURE AND FUNCTION OF NEURONS

 All things need energy to work

-Cars need petrol, plants need sunlight, animals need food, and TVs need electricity.
-Neurons are no different; if they are going to be able to fire neurotransmitters (chemicals) at other neurons and pass on messages, some form of energy has to make them work.
+Cars require petrol, plants require sunlight, animals require food, and TVs require electricity.
+Neurons are no different; if they are to fire neurotransmitters (chemicals) at other neurons and transmit messages, some form of energy must power their function.

 LAYMAN VERSION